Copyright 2025 - Custom text here

 Details & benefits of a kidney & bladder cleanse

-Overall, Spring is a healthy season, except for the kapha [prakruti] individual (congested, heavy, oil and over weight) or people with kapha [vikruti] imbalances.
-Pitta dominant types will enjoy the first half of spring, although the second half could be too hot for them requiring them to start pacifying Pitta dosha in late spring.
-Vata dominant types will like the warms and more moist environment of spring unless toxic levels (ama) and congestion (kapha) are high.
-Vata, Pitta and Kapha types all benefit with some detoxification (shodhana) in the spring before the summer.
-After [pacifying the kapha dosha and] a spring cleanse most people lose some extra weight, eliminate any congestion and have more energy.
+Spring is a healthy season, except for individuals with a Kapha constitution (congested, heavy, oily, and overweight) or those experiencing Kapha imbalances.
+Pitta dominant types will enjoy the first half of spring, although the second half may become too hot for them, requiring them to start pacifying their Pitta dosha in late spring.
+Vata dominant types will appreciate the warmth and moisture of spring unless they have high levels of toxins (ama) and congestion (kapha).
+All types—Vata, Pitta, and Kapha—benefit from some detoxification (shodhana) in spring before the heat of summer arrives.
+After pacifying the kapha dosha and completing a spring cleanse, most people experience weight loss, elimination of congestion, and increased energy levels.

 Please contact me to discuss how I can help you properly detoxify and cleanse your body based on your individual needs.